Megha-Hebbal/Simplex-Algorithm/README.md

 * Python 3.x
 * NumPy: The algorithm requires numpy for efficient matrix and vector computations.
 Install dependencies using: `pip install numpy`

+***
+The code is flexible and can be extended to solve other types of linear programming problems by modifying the input matrices and objective function.

+Feel free to explore the code, modify it for other linear programming problems, and see how the Simplex algorithm finds optimal solutions.